areejhum/Bank-and-Election-analysis/README.md

   * The winner of the election based on popular vote.

-* As an example, your analysis should look similar to the one below:
+* The analysis should look similar to the one below:

   ```text
   Election Results